Total TimePrep: 35 min. Cook: 5 min./batch

 - 3 tablespoons water

-- In a wok or large skillet, stir-fry cabbage, bean sprouts and carrots in 1-1/2 teaspoons oil until tender; set aside.
+- In a large cast-iron or other heavy skillet, stir-fry cabbage, bean sprouts and carrots in 1-1/2 teaspoons oil until tender; set aside.

 - In a small skillet, cook beef over medium heat until no longer pink; drain.
 Add to the vegetable mixture.
 Stir in the onions, sesame seeds, ginger, garlic, sesame oil, salt and pepper.